 Case Study 2: Friendship groups

-Miss Osei wanted to help her Primary 5 class discuss the impact of friendship groups.
+Miss Musonda wanted to help her Grade 5 class discuss the impact of friendship groups.
 She first prepared some cards with appropriate problems for the age of her pupils.
-She spent some time thinking about different problems that her pupils, who were mostly 11 or 12 years old and therefore on the edge of puberty, may face.
+She spent some time thinking about different problems that her pupils, who were mostly 11 or 12 years old, may face.
+She knew this is a difficult age for many children as their bodies are starting to change physically and they start to have hormone surges.
 She also particularly wanted to tackle a difficult problem she was having with a group of girls who were constantly being nasty to one girl.

-Over three lessons, Miss Osei asked three groups to present role plays to show the problems she had identified on the cards.
+Over three lessons, Miss Musonda asked three groups to present role plays to show the problems she had identified on the cards.
 The class had some interesting discussions after each role play.
-Sometimes things got a little heated when pupils had different ideas about solving the problem, but Miss Osei encouraged them to listen to each other and respect differences.
+Sometimes things got a little heated when pupils had different ideas about solving the problem, but Miss Musonda encouraged them to listen to each other and respect differences.

 For homework, she asked the class to work in twos and threes to think of situations that they would like to role-play for the class to discuss.
-This was quite a high-risk activity because Miss Osei did not know what situations they would come up with.
+This was quite a high-risk activity, because Miss Musonda did not know what situations they would come up with – so she could not prepare herself.
 The role plays included bullying, being hungry and having no friends in school.
-Miss Osei was pleased with their presentations and glad that there were no problems or surprises.
+Miss Musonda was pleased with their presentations and glad that there were no problems or surprises.

 Activity 2: Problem solving in classroom networks

 Friendship groups are not the only groups to which children belong in school.
 Here is a good way to identify different groups when you have a large class.
 This method involves all the children moving around the class at the same time, so you will need to establish the rules for this if you are to keep control.
-A whistle is helpful.
+You may find a whistle is helpful.

 Start by asking about the different groups that pupils belong to in school.
 Each child writes the name of one group they belong to on a piece of paper and pins it to their clothes at the front.
 On your signal, they move around the class and find another person in the same group.
 Give them three minutes.
 Look out for anyone who is not in a club or group or who cannot find a ‘pair’ and help.
 Then blow the whistle again and each pair must find another pair – again, give them three minutes.
 Keep going like this until all the groups are formed.
 Ask the pupils to count the groups and write them on the chalkboard to establish the group with the most/least members, the most girls/boys etc.

 Ask the pupils to sit back at their desks.
 Then ask them to write down what they found out, using the information recorded on the chalkboard.
-Discuss which groups are the most popular and why.
+You can have a discussion about which groups are the most popular and why.
 Or which groups have very few members.
 Perhaps the members of this group can make a short presentation to tell the class about their activity.
 You could encourage some to join a new group.

 With younger pupils, you may want to work with one group at a time and spread the activity over a week, with you recording their ideas.